videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 ## Conflicting Values and Variable Names

-One of the rules of `LIST` is that must contain unique variable names.
+One of the rules of `LIST` is that they must contain unique variable names.
 A value cannot exist in two separate `LIST`s!
 Therefore, when moving values from one `LIST` to another, it is recommended to remove first and then add to the new `LIST`.

 ```ink
 LIST Items = (Dagger), (Lead_Pipe), (Spanner), (Candlestick), (Revolver), (Rope)